-In representing personal injury accident victims throughout the Bay Area and across California, our firm has recently been getting a lot of questions from injured victims as to whether they can either pursue an insurance claim or file a lawsuit if they lack proper INS documentation – especially in recent weeks and months following the election of President Donald Trump.
+In representing personal injury accident victims throughout the San Jose and across California, our firm has recently been getting a lot of questions from injured victims as to whether they can either pursue an insurance claim or file a lawsuit if they lack proper INS documentation – especially in recent weeks and months following the election of President Donald Trump.
 I often hear, “I’m scared to go back to Mexico – I’m losing hope.”

 Immigration arrests rose by over 30% in the first weeks of the Trump presidential administration with newly empowered federal immigration agents intensifying their pursuit of not just undocumented immigrants with criminal records but also thousands of illegal immigrants across the nation who have been otherwise law-abiding.
 This is unfortunate: it all has to do with politics – more specifically, the president.

 Sadly, with all the draconian, sudden and unexpected executive orders constantly coming down at the federal level, it seems that a lot of people injured in an accident who lack the proper immigration papers are confused and actually concerned about being “rounded up” and possibly deported by Immigration and Customs Enforcement (ICE) if they file a claim or a lawsuit or otherwise speak out if their rights have been violated.

 What we stress to our clients who are undocumented immigrants is that they are still afforded the same rights as US citizens when injured.
 The Trump administration and his Justice Dept. are always talking about “illegal aliens” in the news.
 At Mitchell & Danoff Law Firm, however, our belief and our philosophy is that no human being is “illegal” just because they are undocumented and our firm takes tremendous pride in advancing that argument on behalf of all our valued clients.